 Students are expected to behave in a mature manner, following all rules and standards of conduct.
 It is in this atmosphere of mutual respect that the learning process will be most enhanced.
 During enrollment, students and parents/guardians must sign a Standard of Conduct Contract, which is the guideline for the entire school.
 Violations of the contract or any of the following will result in formal discipline.
 Please remember that:

 - Devices can be used during approved breaks with earbuds/headphones.
-They are to be turned off and stored out of sight during class time and designated activities.
+They are to be turned off and stored out of sight during class time and designated activities or staff may collect them prior to class.
 If seen or heard, the student will be sent home and subject to further consequences at the discretion of the staff.

 - Students are not permitted to use, move, or alter the setting on school computers, property, or laboratory equipment without permission of the designated teacher.